Last chance: Black Friday Deal

 Example 4: Straight Hook

 A hook is another common shot that many golfers hit.
 Many say the hook is caused by tempo or coming from the inside.
-What we know about a hook is that your face will be square to the target, the path of the club is inside to out, but the clubface to the path is closed.
+What we know about a hook is that your face will be square to the target, the path of the club is inside to out.

 To fix a hook: